Hazelnut Biscotti

 A close up of some hazelnut biscotti

 As I often do, I may have modified these a bit from Alice’s recipe, as depicted in the above video.
 For the most part though, it’s pretty straight-forward.
-Alice calls for 1/2 of tablespoon of baking soda fro the dough, I would consider a full tablespoon, next time, for a bit more height.
-Give these a try and let me know your thoughts – I’m always looking for new ideas and thoughts for taking an already great recipe to the next level!
+Alice calls for 1/2 of tablespoon of baking soda fro the dough, but I’m making it a full teaspoon, next time, for a bit more height.

 A close up of a hazelnut biscotti